 - Overclock, who plotted to make a fellow student accidentally kill her teammates in a holographic simulation and drive her permanently insane, all because she ate the last of his favorite breakfast cereal one morning.

-- Mega-Death, who chose the name while " 'dricking out" and unfortunately can Never Live It Down.
+- Mega-Death, who chose his Atrocious Alias while " 'dricking out" and unfortunately will never hear the end of it.

 - This Shousetsu Bang*Bang fic has a mad scientist as main character, along with his loyal minion, Scarface.